 Why we have specific permission requirements for our mobile apps.

-Direct Call: Our Android v3.4 app permissions also include direct call.
-The direct call permission request is related to a new feature we offer in the app for our Pro users: the ability to set up SMS to receive travel alerts as text messages as an alternative to using push or email.
+Direct Call: This permission request is related to one of our Pro features: the ability to receive travel alerts as text messages.
 Google requires us to ask all users to review the permissions.
-This is an opt-in only option that is available only to our Pro app users but that is within the embedded free and non free version of our app whether you're PRO or non-PRO.
+This is an opt-in only option that is available only to our Pro app users but that is within the embedded free and non free version of our app whether you're Pro non-Pro.
 The permission is required by Google and by law guidelines.

 Wifi connection information: A wifi connection is needed for a number of Pro features such as Go Now, Navigator, and flight statuses.